DavidRelut/Eslint-Prettier-Node-Typescript-Jest-starter/README.md

 }
 ```

-run the script `npm run start:dev` for see its all ok if we have the result of the addition.
+Run the script `npm run start:dev` for see its all ok if we have the result of the addition.

-run the script `npm run build` for transpile typescript file to javascript.
+Run the script `npm run build` for transpile typescript file to javascript.

 ## <a name="installation-and-config"></a>Installation and config additional